 Figure 37.
 Seaborne container trade in 2010 and 2030 (thousand TEU).

-Source: Lloyd's Register, QinetiQ, and University of Strathclyde, 2013 [37].
+Source: Lloyd's Register, QinetiQ, and University of Strathclyde (2013)

 Figure 38.
 Forecast of container growth by European Regions.

-Source: DOCKSTHEFUTURE, 2019 [41].
+Source: DOCKSTHEFUTURE (2019)

-Eventually, MEDTRENDS highlight passenger traffic will continue increasing, as direct consequence of tourism growth in the region.
-Cruise tourism is likely to significantly increase too.
-The Mediterranean accounts for a growing share of the global cruises (17.3% in 2019, 16.7% in 2018), which is projected to further expand in the next years (MedCruise, 2018) [19] (Figure 39).
+Eventually, MEDTRENDS highlight that passenger traffic will continue to increase, as a direct consequence of tourism growth in the region.
+Cruise tourism is also likely to increase significantly.
+The Mediterranean accounts for a growing share of global cruises (17.3% in 2019, 16.7% in 2018), which is projected to further expand over the coming years (MedCruise 2018) (Figure 39).